-The Authority expects to acquire the existing Uninsured Rental Loans, Uninsured Business Loans and federally guaranteed loan participation interests described below (which are presently held in the Authority's General Fund) using proceeds of the 2004 Series A Bonds as described in "Part I - PLAN OF FINANCE - Uses of Amounts in Acquisition Account."
+The Authority expects to acquire certain existing uninsured rental loans and uninsured business loans (which are presently held in the Authority's General Fund) using proceeds of the 2005 Series A Bonds as described in "Part I - PLAN OF FINANCE - Uses of Amounts in Acquisition Account."
 The Indenture, however, permits the Authority at its option to purchase or originate Loans or acquire Projects other than those described below.